Best Hardwired Home Security Systems in 2025

 Installation

-If you go with Ring, you’re on your own when it comes to installation.
-The DIY process is pretty straightforward, though.
-Ring makes it easy by offering step-by-step instructions on the Ring app every time you connect a new device.
-Plug in a camera, and Ring will walk you through the entire process.
-Wired setups can take a little longer since you may have to find an outlet and worry a bit more about positioning equipment.
+You can get someone from OnTech to install Ring equipment, but it’s easy to do it yourself.
+Ring displays step-by-step instructions on their app every time you connect a new device.
+Wired setups take longer since you have to find an outlet (some even require a junction box) or worry about positioning equipment.
 Even so, we went from opening our Ring equipment boxes to a fully installed system in around half an hour.
-Check out our installation guide, which can get your Ring doorbell working in six easy steps.

 Ring Doorbell 3 Components